NCAA Logo

 NCAA Emblem

-The evolution of the logo has progressed evenly and has been linked to the key milestones of the National Collegiate Athletic Association.
-It reflects the changes that took place within the association and in society when fans of sports teams wanted to see a modern emblem that meets the requirements of the times.
+The evolution of the logo has progressed steadily and has been tied to key milestones of the National Collegiate Athletic Association.
+It reflects the changes within the association and in society, as sports team fans sought a modern emblem that met the times’ requirements.

 NCAA Symbol

 Early versions used the classic serif typeface.
-Later, a custom font for NCAA Legacy and United appeared in the logo.
-It was developed by Joe Bosack & Co based on CBS Sports.
-But the palette changed only once: in 2001, the monochrome black and white scheme was replaced with a blue and white scheme.
+Later, a custom font for NCAA Legacy and United was added to the logo.
+It was developed by Joe Bosack & Co. based on CBS Sports.
+However, the palette changed only once: in 2001, the monochrome black-and-white scheme was replaced with a blue-and-white scheme.